Skiing for joy, Gu wins 3rd Olympic medal -- a halfpipe gold

 And with her friend Chloe Kim, who has dominated her sport for a decade and left China with her second snowboarding gold in two tries.

-It seemed only fitting that the final event of Gu’s freeski trifecta came in the same halfpipe where Kim won and White said goodbye to the Olympics the week before.
+It seemed only fitting that the final event of Gu’s freeski trifecta came in the same halfpipe where Kim won and White bid an emotional farewell to the Olympics the week before.

 More than any other place in the action park, the halfpipe is where Olympic stars are born.